Data Engineering For Beginners

 cd data_engineering_for_beginners_code

-If you are creating a new notebook, make sure to select the Python 3 (ipykernel)
+You can make a copy of the starter_template.ipynb and try out the code in this course.
+If you are creating a new notebook, make sure to select the Python 3 (ipykernel) Notebook.

 Data